Search

 Context

-To tackle this and meet its goal of carbon neutrality by 2060, Kazakhstan has put in place a national programme to modernise grid infrastructure and signed a memorandum of understanding on creating the Just Energy Transition country platform for Kazakhstan (QaJET).
-QaJET is designed to mobilise large-scale investment in support of climate resilience, energy security and the country’s decarbonisation objectives.
+To tackle these challenges and meet its goal of carbon neutrality by 2060, Kazakhstan has put in place a national programme to modernise grid infrastructure and signed a memorandum of understanding on creating the Just Energy Transition country platform for Kazakhstan (QaJET).
+QaJET is designed to mobilise large-scale investment in climate resilience, energy security and the country’s decarbonisation objectives.
 Its aims for 2035 include supporting the deployment of at least 10 GW of renewables, mobilising US$ 20 billion in investment and reducing annual greenhouse gas emissions by more than 20 million tonnes.

 Driving change: EBRD contributions and results